tillahoffmann/doit_interface/README.rst

 Automatically create target directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use :class:`doit_interface.create_target_dirs` to automatically create directories for each of your targets.
+Use :class:`.create_target_dirs` to automatically create directories for each of your targets.
 This can be particularly useful if you generate nested data structures, e.g., for machine learning results based on different architectures, seeds, optimizers, learning rates, etc.

 .. doctest:: create_target_dirs